conedevelopment/i18n/README.md

 ## Translations in view files

 You can use the `@translations` blade directive.
-This directive automatically wrap the translations to a `<script>` tag.
+This directive automatically wraps the translations to a `<script>` tag.

 ```html
 @translations